openid/eKYC-IDA/openid-connect-4-ida-attachments.md

 ## External attachments

-External attachments are similar to distributed claims as defined in [@OpenID].
-The reference to the external document is provided in a JSON object with the following elements:
+External attachments are similar to distributed claims as defined in [@OpenID] in that the binary content is accessible as a referenced resource that is separate from the JSON object.
+The difference is that there are additional elements that provide more certainty that the binary object returned is the one intended when the assertion containing the attachment was created.
+The reference to the external attachment is provided in a JSON object with the following elements:

 `desc`: Optional.
 Description of the document.
 This can be the filename or just an explanation of the content.
 The used language is not specified, but is usually bound to the jurisdiction of the underlying trust framework or the OP.